Rogério Simonetti Marinho

 Rogério Simonetti Marinho (born 26 November 1963) is a Brazilian economist and politician, member of the Liberal Party (PL).
 He's currently a senator representing Rio Grande do Norte since 2023.
 He was a Federal Deputy until 1 February 2019, representing the state of Rio Grande do Norte, and was the President of Honor of the Brazilian Social Democracy Party (PSDB) in his state.
+He is the grandson of former federal deputy Djalma Marinho.

 Marinho was also the State Secretary of Economic Development of Rio Grande do Norte during the government of Rosalba Ciarlini and was the Minister of Regional Development from 2020 to 2022 during Jair Bolsonaro's government.